bootzin/SlimeSimulation/README.md

 ﻿# Slime Simulation

 Slime Simulation is a project I developed in my custom engine ([Boot Engine](https://github.com/bootzin/BootEngine)) that simulates the behaviour of a slime mold, forming beautiful 'organic' patterns.
+Inspired by SebLague's [Unity Version](https://github.com/SebLague/Slime-Simulation).

 ## How does it work?